clipperhouse/netlify/content/composable-rate-limiter.md

 limiter := rate.NewLimiterFunc(byPlan, free, enterprise)
 ```

+## Stacked Limiter?

+An idea for the future: combine multiple `Limiter`s into a single `LimiterStack`.

+Implement logic similar to the "multiple limits" above -- one `Allow()` method for
+all limiters; "all or nothing" transactional semantics.
+I'm musing about it now 🤔.

 ## Review of composability concepts

 The overall design here is that each primitive should be easy to express,
 and then combined into sophisticated logic for our application's needs.

 For anything dynamic, let's allow arbitrary computation, i.e. a function with a name.
 Let's
-allow the arbitrary combination of each primitive, and abstract away the hard parts, such
+allow the arbitrary combination of each primitive, and handle the hard parts, such
 as transactions.

-The user does need to do some thinking, as they build up the logic -- we can't abstract
-that away.
-There is no substitute for doing the reasoning and arithmetic.
+The user does need to do some thinking, as they build up their logic.
+There is no substitute for doing the reasoning and the arithmetic.

 If we've done a good job, then the user will be unsurprised by the outcomes, even under
 complex circumstances.

 Have we done that?
-The work is in progress.
-Your opinion is welcome on GitHub or on [𝕏](https://x.com/clipperhouse).
+The work is [in progress](https://github.com/clipperhouse/rate).
+Your opinion is welcome on [GitHub](https://github.com/clipperhouse/rate) or on [𝕏](https://x.com/clipperhouse).